usbong/documentation/Usbong/R&D/Notes/References/books/theRaceForANewGameMachine.md

 <br/>

 ## 3. Jim Kahle @IBM Research Group
-<b>design tools:</b> "money-saving, software-based programs that improved the quality of a design by automatically checking for errors, cross talk in the wires, and other design points that exceeeded acceptable limits."<br/>
+<b>design tools:</b> "money-saving, software-based programs that improved the quality of a design by automatically checking for errors, cross talk in the wires, and other design points that exceeded acceptable limits."<br/>
 --> used: with high-performance Unix servers

 ## 4. Engineering Solution: schedule, risk, quality